 - Suppliers can get a VAT refund after shipping products to an FTZ that’s being piloted or to Bonded Logistics Parks (these have similar rules to FTZs).2

 Thanks to well-established transport infrastructure, you can ship anywhere within mainland China in 7 days or less.
 In areas along the east coast or in Central China, the time is 1-3 days.
-Companies typically use a centralized fulfillment centre, or have multiple fulfillment centres to accommodate local markets (a common and cost-effective way to serve Chinese customers).
+Companies typically use a centralized fulfillment center, or have multiple fulfillment centers to accommodate local markets (a common and cost-effective way to serve Chinese customers).
 If you’re considering China as your new market, at least two major fulfillment centers are advisable: one in South China and one near Shanghai (or closer to Beijing).

 6 Transport in China